InsureMO/rainbow-d9/d9-n3/README.md

 > `codes.yesNoOptions` depends on external definitions, it must follow signature `DropdownDef['options']`.

+### Reaction to Refresh Options

+Use the `refreshOptions` attribute to respond to changes and refresh the available options.
+It is important to note that the options are still refreshed using the definition of `options`.
+Therefore, if the `options` definition is static, even if `refreshOptions` is defined, there will be no changes.
+In addition, since refreshing the options may result in the originally selected value becoming invalid, `clearMe` can be used in combination to handle this situation.

 ## Checkboxes (Checks), Radios

 In fact, Checkboxes and Radios are just alternative representations of `MultiDropdown` and `Dropdown`, respectively.
 Therefore, all